rossbrunson/kubernetes-env/README.md

 7. `sudo ./prepare-vm.sh`
 8. Follow the instruction at the end of the completion of `prepare-vm.sh` script
 9. Log back into your VM
+**Note:**  The new groups you have been added to will then be in place, you can check this has happened with `id -a`.
 10. You have 2 choices to deploy a kubernetes cluster, using *LXD* or *KIND*
 11. As of v1.12.0, you now have a 3rd choice, Kubernetes on Virtualbox/Vagrant.